Moving Your Dog to a New Home

 If your dog must travel in the cargo hold:

-Preparing your New Home
+Preparing your new home:

 As you move your possessions into the new house, be aware of items that can cause harm to your dog.
 Stoop down and look around the house at your dog's eye level.
-Look for anything that is within reach of your dog and can cause harm.
+Look for anything that is within reach of your dog that can cause harm.

 Make sure your new home is safe for your dog.
 Check for hazards such as: